Prachurja/Ticatoe/README.md

 cd folder\where\you\installed\the\repo
 gradlew run --no-daemon
 ```
-* Have some patience.
-It takes time on the first run.
+* Have some patience as it takes time on the first run.
 After a while, it should be up and running.

 ## Conditions
 Free to use for non-commercial purposes.